What We Learned from 100+ Law Firm iManage Exports

 We compiled what we've learned into this article.
 Some of it confirmed what we expected.
 Some of it surprised us.

-This was higher than we expected.
-More than a third of all matter exports we've seen involve more than 9,999 documents — the hard cap in iManage's native export and REST API tools.
+A significant proportion of matter exports we've handled involve more than 9,999 documents — the hard cap in iManage's native export tools.
+Any firm doing litigation, regulatory work, or large transactional matters regularly produces workspaces this size.

 Without a tool like MatterExport, firms resort to manual batching — exporting 9,999 documents at a time, renaming folders, and repeating.
 For a 50,000-document matter, that's 5+ manual rounds.
 It takes hours and is prone to missed or duplicated files.